Cohen-Or/cohen-or.github.io/posts/pscr2.md

 ```

 For defaulted loans, the Lending Club dataset includes the recovery amount, which represents the funds lenders manage to recover after default.
 Since the collection process begins *only after 150 days past due* and can take months, the time value of money must be considered.
 To properly reflect the loss, we will discount the recovered amount using the present-value formula, assuming it is received approximately two years after the last payment date.
-Many financial institutions use the loan interest rate as the discount rate, though a more conservative approach would be to use the risk-free rate.
+Many financial institutions use the loan interest rate as the discount rate, though a less conservative approach would be to use the risk-free rate.

 ```python
 # Outcome of incorrectly predicted good loans